Weave Code

 kreait/laravel-firebase

-Laravel package integrating the Firebase PHP Admin SDK.
-Configure via service account credentials, access Firebase services through Laravel-friendly bindings, and support multiple Firebase projects.
-Maintained under beste org; namespace/package name unchanged.
+Laravel integration for the Firebase PHP Admin SDK.
+Configure Firebase service account credentials via env/JSON/array, access Firebase services through Laravel’s container/facades, and support multiple Firebase projects in one app.

 View on GitHub